Nov 30, 2023

 - Cross-platform (works on both Unix and Windows servers).

 - Optimal deliverability for static files and compatibility with any programming language (PHP, Python, etc)

 - Works out of the box with WordPress sites.

 - Huge community and easily available support in case of any problem.

 - Too many configuration options can lead to security vulnerabilities.

 So, What Is Apache?

-The way Apache HTTP server works is that it will accept requests from the web browser, such as Google Chrome and Microsoft Edge, and turn programming scripts into web pages which contents are visible by the visitors.
+The way the Apache HTTP server works is that it will accept requests from the web browser, such as Google Chrome and Microsoft Edge, and turn programming scripts into web pages whose contents are visible by visitors.